top of page

 About 30 minutes' drive south of Essaouira lies the village of Sidi Kaouki, which is quickly establishing itself as the premier surf destination along this stretch of Morocco's coastline.
 Sidi Kaouki boasts five or six distinct peaks that will appeal to more experienced surfers, particularly at the northern end of the bay.
 As a result, a growing number of surf camps have set up shop in Sidi Kaouki, offering lessons, board rentals and easy access to the consistent waves.

-Surf hotels in Essaouira - Sidi Kaouki
+Best places to stay and surf in Essaouira - Sidi Kaouki

-Sustainably designed earth domes, a solar-heated hammam and a communal kitchen.
+This Essaouira eco lodge features sustainably designed earth domes, a solar-heated hammam and a communal kitchen.
 Ideal for yoga and surf retreats.

 To learn more about why Essaouira is one of Morocco's must-visit destinations, check out this Ultimate Guide to Essaouira.
 It details things to do, the best time to visit and incredible places to stay.